umar-a1i/Data-Science-Machine-Learning/README.md

 There are 2 C++ files implementing the use of Naive Bayes and Logistic Regression on the survivability of each member of the titanic.

 You can find the C++ files here [naive_bayes.cpp](naive_bayes.cpp) and [logistic_reg.cpp](logistic_reg.cpp)

+Here is a document about my understanding of ML algorithms from scratch [ML_Algorithms.pdf](ML_Algorithms.pdf)